geog3540/gishipley/README.md

-# This is the repository for my Geovisualization Portfolio
+# This is the repository for my Geovisualization Portfolio AAAA
 geog3540/gishipley - Grace Shipley